 The Bill and Judith Gane Library will take an active part in fulfilling the Vision and Mission of Fulton because it is a vital academic component of the institution.
 Therefore it seeks to:

-Facilitate access to information for the scholarly pursuits of the College
+- Facilitate access to information for the scholarly pursuits of the College - Provide services with academic excellence to all members of the College community.

 MISSION STATEMENT

 The Mission of Bill and Judith Gane Library is to: